space-concordia-robotics/robotics-prototype/README.md

 ```
 In the output you should see included: `* /rosdistro: kinetic`

-To stop a running process in the command line, press `Ctrl-C`
+To stop a running process in the command line, press <kbd>Ctrl-C</kbd>

 ### Install [rosbridge-suite](http://wiki.ros.org/rosbridge_suite)
 ```